0xsequence/niftyswap/SPECIFICATIONS.md

 #Liquidity Fee

-A small liquidity provider fee of **0.5%** paid in the base currency is added to every trade, increasing the corresponding $BaseReserve_i$.
+A liquidity provider fee of **0.5%** paid in the base currency is added to every trade, increasing the corresponding $BaseReserve_i$.
+Compared to the 0.3% fee chosen by Uniswap, the 0.5% fee was chosen to ensure that token reserves are deep, which ultimately provides a better experience for users (less slippage, better price discovery and lower risk of transactions failing).
+This value could change for Niftyswap V2.

 While the $BaseReserve_i$ / $TokenReserve_i$ ratio is constantly shifting, fees makes sure that the total combined reserve size increases with every trade.
 This functions as a payout to liquidity providers that is collected when they burn their liquidity pool tokens to withdraw their portion of total reserves.

 This fee is asymmetric, unlike with Uniswap, which will bias the ratio in one direction.
 However, one the bias  becomes large enough, an arbitrage opportunity will emerge and someone will correct that bias.
 This leads to some inefficiencies, but this is necessary as some ERC-1155 tokens are non-fungible (0 decimals) and the fees can only be paid with the base currency.

 # Trades

 All trades are done by specifying exactly how many tokens $i$ a user wants to buy or sell, without exactly knowing how much base currency they will send or receive.
 This design choice was necessary considering ERC-1155 tokens can be non-fungible, unlike the base currency which is assumed to be fungible (non-zero decimals).
+All trades will update the corresponding base currency and token reserves correctly and will be subjected to a [liquidity provider fee](#liquidity-fee).

+It is possible to buy/sell multiple tokens at once, but if any one fails, the entire trade will fail as well.
+This could change for Niftyswap V2.

 ### Base Currency to Token $i$